GEOS-ESM/GEOSgcm_GridComp/GEOSagcm_GridComp/GEOSphysics_GridComp/GEOSsurface_GridComp/Utils/Raster/preproc/routing/readme.txt

 v1 11/08/2023, Yujin Zeng

-The "preproc/routing" package is used for creating a file with the locations of river outlets to the ocean.
+The "preproc/routing" package is used for creating a 30-arcsec raster file with the locations of river outlets to the ocean.

 The output from this package is a binary file "Outlet_latlon.43200x21600".